I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nc-spbcx-evt-spb-target-disconnect.md

 <p>If the SPB controller driver has allocated I/O requests and sent them to the next-lower driver in the I/O-request chain for the target device, the <i>EvtSpbTargetDisconnect</i> function should cancel these requests before it returns.</p>

-<p>A client driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff543233">DispatchCleanup</a> and <a href="kernel.createprocessnotifyex">CreateProcessNotifyEx</a> callback routines can be called at any time after the <i>EvtSpbTargetDisconnect</i> callback returns.
-When the client driver's process exits, its <i>CreateProcessNotifyEx</i> routine is called just before the last thread to exit the process is destroyed.</p>

-<p>To register an <i>EvtSpbTargetDisconnect</i> callback function, call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450919">SpbDeviceInitialize</a> method.</p>

-<p>To define an <i>EvtSpbTargetDisconnect</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define an <i>EvtSpbTargetDisconnect</i> callback function that is named <code>MyEvtSpbTargetDisconnect</code>, use the EVT_SPB_TARGET_DISCONNECT function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The EVT_SPB_TARGET_DISCONNECT function type is defined in the Spbcx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the EVT_SPB_TARGET_DISCONNECT function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.</p>

-<p>Implementation of this function by the SPB controller driver is optional.</p>

-<p>SpbCx manages the I/O queue for the SPB controller.
-If the SPB controller driver registers an <i>EvtSpbTargetDisconnect</i> callback function, SpbCx calls this function when a client (peripheral driver) of the controller driver sends an <a href="https://msdn.microsoft.com/library/windows/hardware/ff550720">IRP_MJ_CLOSE</a> request to close an SPBTARGET handle.
-This handle represents a connection to a target device on the bus that the client opened in a previous <a href="https://msdn.microsoft.com/library/windows/hardware/ff548630">IRP_MJ_CREATE</a> request.
-If the <i>EvtSpbTargetDisconnect</i> function returns an error code, SpbCx fails the <b>IRP_MJ_CLOSE</b> request.</p>

-<p>The <i>EvtSpbTargetDisconnect</i> function is called synchronously from the context of the client's closing thread after all client-initiated I/O operations have ended and after the client has unlocked the controller (if the client previously locked the controller).</p>

-<p>If the SPB controller driver has allocated I/O requests and sent them to the next-lower driver in the I/O-request chain for the target device, the <i>EvtSpbTargetDisconnect</i> function should cancel these requests before it returns.</p>

-<p>A client driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff543233">DispatchCleanup</a> and <a href="kernel.createprocessnotifyex">CreateProcessNotifyEx</a> callback routines can be called at any time after the <i>EvtSpbTargetDisconnect</i> callback returns.
+<p>A client driver's <a href="kernel.dispatchcleanup">DispatchCleanup</a> and <a href="kernel.createprocessnotifyex">CreateProcessNotifyEx</a> callback routines can be called at any time after the <i>EvtSpbTargetDisconnect</i> callback returns.
 When the client driver's process exits, its <i>CreateProcessNotifyEx</i> routine is called just before the last thread to exit the process is destroyed.</p>

 <p>To register an <i>EvtSpbTargetDisconnect</i> callback function, call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450919">SpbDeviceInitialize</a> method.</p>